 For more information about regulations and policies relevant to studying with the Open University please visit our Wider Information Set page.

 Regulations for validated awards of The Open University and the Appendices can be found here.

 Teaching and Assessment

-Assessment is based on 100% course work and we undertake continuous modular assessment.
-Studio-based assignments are augmented by lectures, seminars and workshops throughout the year
+Assessment is based on 100% course work and is undertaken through continuous modular assessment.
+Studio-based assignments are augmented by lectures, seminars and workshops throughout the year.